bigjermaine/DVTApplicationTest/README.md

     * Ensure the persistent container is initialized in App.swift.

 Branching Strategy
-Uses three Git branches to demonstrate branching workflows: dev → Active development branch for ongoing features and experiments. staging → Pre-production branch for QA and integration testing. main → Stable, production-ready code.
+* Uses three Git branches to demonstrate real-world branching workflows:
+    * dev → Active development branch for ongoing features and experiments.
+    * staging → Pre-production branch for QA and integration testing.
+    * main → Stable, production-ready code.
-This setup reflects best practices for collaborative version control and continuous integration.
+* This setup reflects best practices for collaborative version control and continuous integration.

 Usage
 1. Launch the app and allow Location Access.